Sanaxen/predictive_maintenance/README.md

 Notes.
 The plot of the probability density function is fairly approximate.
 The confidence intervals for the predictions are tentatively calculated and not yet correct.

+Parts such as creating file lists from directories, processing files, and using batch startup are OS-dependent (Windows).
+To run on non-Windows operating systems, OS-dependent parts must be modified.